-The first step in selecting the right skin solutions starts with determining your skin type.
+The first step in selecting the right skin solution and routine is by determining your skin type.

-- What are the four types of skin and
+- What are the four types of skin.

-- How to distinguish your skin type from a skin condition you may be having
+- How to distinguish a skin type from a skin condition.

 How To Determine Your Skin Type?